crliuuuuu/Numerical-PDEs/FInite Difference/README.md

 ## File Structure

 - `FD.h`: This header file defines classes `FD_regular` and `FD_irregular`.
 Class `FD_regular` implements the solution of the Poisson's equation in the two-dimensional region [0,1]\*[0,1] using the finite difference method.
 Class `FD_irregular` implements the solution of the Poisson's equation in the two-dimensional region obtained by removing any circle from the region [0,1]\*[0,1] using the finite difference method.
-Both classes support three types of boundary conditions: Dirichlet, Neumann, and mixed boundary conditions.
+Both classes support three types of boundary conditions: Dirichlet, Neumann, and Mixed boundary conditions.
 - `test.cpp`: Test program.
 - `test.json`: Input parameter files for the test program.